GlitterWare/Passy/README.md

 #### SnapCraft (Recommended)

-Passy snap is live at [https://snapcraft.io/passy](https://snapcraft.io/passy)
+Passy snap is live at [https://snapcraft.io/passy](https://snapcraft.io/passy).

 If you're on Ubuntu, simply visit the link above, click `Install` and select `View in Desktop store`.
 This will take you to Ubuntu Software app, where you can easily install Passy.

 Otherwise you can use Snap Store app to install Passy, get Snap Store with `sudo apt install snap-store` and open it from your application launcher or using `snap-store` command.

 Installing with command line:
-- Install snap with `sudo apt install snapd`.
+1. Install snap with `sudo apt install snapd`.
-- Run `sudo snap install passy`.
+2. Run `sudo snap install passy`.
-- You can now open Passy from your application launcher or using `passy` command.
+3. You can now open Passy from your application launcher or using `passy` command.

+To remove Passy snap simply run `sudo snap remove passy`.

 #### AppImage